COVID-19 Pandemic: Important information for patients and visitors of CAMH

 • family members or supportive friends.

-The CAMH pamphlet When a Family Member Is Suicidal lists crisis lines and other resources for support.
+The CAMH pamphlet When a Family Member Is Thinking about Suicide lists crisis lines and other supports.

 What if I think my family member may harm themself or someone else?